-Long internship and accompanying seminar in ancient languages - (90h)
+Long-term teaching internship and support seminar in ancient languages - (90h)

 lglor9403 2025-2026 Louvain-la-Neuve

-Long internship and accompanying seminar in ancient languages - (90h)
+Long-term teaching internship and support seminar in ancient languages - (90h)

 15.00 credits